libmapper is a system for representing input and output signals on a network and allowing arbitrary “mappings” to be dynamically created between them.

 - Wang, J., Malloch, J., Huot, S., Chevalier, F., Wanderley, M. M. (2017).
 Versioning and Annotation Support for Collaborative Mapping Design.
 In Sound and Music Computing.

 - Wang, J., Malloch, J., Sinclair, S., Wilansky, J., Krajeski, A., Marcelo Wanderley, a.
 M. (2019).
 Webmapper: A Tool for Visualizing and Manipulating Mappings in Digital Musical Instruments.
-In 14th International Symposium on Computer Music Multidisciplinary Research.
+In Proceedings of the 14th International Symposium on Computer Music Multidisciplinary Research (CMMR).
 Marseille, France.